Outdoor Landscape Lighting Ideas

 - Accent Lighting

 - Silhouette Lighting

 Backyard Landscape Lighting ideas are all about making your backyard space just as enjoyable at night as it is during the day.
 These ideas increase outdoor living in two basic ways.
 First, it will make the area visible and ready for hosting.
 Second, it will show off your beautiful backyard landscaping features.
 However, there are many ways of achieving these goals.
 For example, pathway lighting is a type of outdoor landscape lighting with many different options.
 There are different pathways themselves, such as decks, stairs, or sidewalks.
 To conclude, the right mix of these ideas will create the perfect brightness and mood for your backyard.
 Below, we list a variety of backyard landscape lighting ideas:

 - Walkway Lighting

-Uplighting trees is an art form that the outdoor landscape lighting contractor has mastered through experience.
+Uplighting trees is an art form that the Outdoor Landscape Lighting Contractor has mastered through experience.
 It requires knowing the shape of the tree and its growth patterns.
+This technique works for both front and backyard lighting.
 Moreover, it requires attention to detail and design.
-A tree’s position within the landscape design will affect how it is lit.
+A tree’s position within the landscape design will affect the lighting process.
 Since no two trees are the same, pros developed some basic rules that are helpful to reference when lighting any tree.
 Small deciduous trees, also known as evergreen trees, usually call for only one outdoor lighting fixture.
-By contrast, a large tree (60-100 feet) needs a mixture of accent lights with different angles.
-The picture on the right gives an idea of how pros place outdoor lighting fixtures depending on tree size.
-Our primary goal is for your landscape lighting to look right the first time.
-Houston Landscape Pros can help you with uplighting your trees the right way.
+By contrast, a large tree (60-100 feet) needs a mixture of accent lights from different angles.
+The picture on the right gives an idea of how pros place Outdoor Lighting fixtures depending on tree size.
+Our outdoor lighting company’s primary goal is for your landscape lighting to look good the first time.

 Outdoor Lighting: Small Tree